-65098. (a) For purposes of this section:

-- (1) "Development or expansion of any qualifying logistics use" means any of the following: - (A) The development of any qualifying logistics use. - (B) The expansion of any existing qualifying logistics use. - (C) The expansion of any existing logistics use, where the logistics use after the expansion would be a qualifying logistics use. - (2)"Public agency" means any state agency, board, or commission, any city, county, or city and county, or any regional agency, public district, redevelopment agency, or other political subdivision. - (2) "Local agency" means a city, including a charter city, county, or a city and county. - (3) "Qualifying logistics use" means any logistics use with 100,000 or more square feet of building space, including, but not limited to, warehouses. - (4) "Sensitive receptors" means one or more of the following: - (A) A residence, including, but not limited to, a private home, apartment, condominium unit, group home, dormitory unit, retirement home, or shelter. - (B) A school, including, but not limited to, preschool, prekindergarten, or school maintaining kindergarten or any of grades 1 to 12, inclusive. - (C) A daycare facility, including, but not limited to, in-home daycare. - (D) A health care facility, including, but not limited to, any hospital, medical clinic, community clinic, medical center, nursing home, long-term care facility, hospices, convalescent facility, or similar live-in housing. - (E) A community center. - (F) An established community place of worship. - (G) An incarceration facility, including, but not limited to, a prison or jail. - (H) A public playground, public recreation field, or public recreation center. - (b) A-public local agency shall not approve the development or expansion of any qualifying logistics use-within 1,000 feet of sensitive receptors, measured from property line to property line using a straight line. that is adjacent to a sensitive receptor unless the local agency does either of the following: - (1) Imposes a minimum setback on the qualifying logistics use of 1,000 feet. - (2) Imposes alternative measures on the qualifying logistics use that will reduce the project's impacts to public health and safety in a manner comparable to imposing the minimum setback described in paragraph (1).
+- 65098. (a) For purposes of this section: - (1) "Development or expansion of any qualifying logistics use" means any of the following: - (A) The development of any qualifying logistics use. - (B) The expansion of any existing qualifying logistics use. - (C) The expansion of any existing logistics use, where the logistics use after the expansion would be a qualifying logistics use. - (2) "Local agency" means a city, including a charter city, county, or a city and county. any of the following: - (A) The County of Riverside. - (B) The County of San Bernardino. - (C) Any city located within the County of Riverside or the County of San Bernardino. - (3) "Qualifying logistics use" means any logistics use with 100,000 or more square feet of building space, including, but not limited to, warehouses. - (4) "Sensitive receptors" means one or more of the following: - (A) A residence, including, but not limited to, a private home, apartment, condominium unit, group home, dormitory unit, retirement home, or shelter. - (B) A school, including, but not limited to, preschool, prekindergarten, or school maintaining kindergarten or any of grades 1 to 12, inclusive. - (C) A daycare facility, including, but not limited to, in-home daycare. - (D) A health care facility, including, but not limited to, any hospital, medical clinic, community clinic, medical center, nursing home, long-term care facility, hospices, convalescent facility, or similar live-in housing. - (E) A community center. - (F) An established community place of worship. - (G) An incarceration facility, including, but not limited to, a prison or jail. - (H) A public playground, public recreation field, or public recreation center. - (b) A local agency shall not approve the development or expansion of any qualifying logistics use that is adjacent to a sensitive receptor unless the local agency does either of the following: - (1) Imposes a minimum setback on the qualifying logistics use of 1,000 feet. - (2) Imposes alternative measures on the qualifying logistics use that will reduce the project's impacts to public health and safety in a manner comparable to imposing the minimum setback described in paragraph (1).
 A local agency that chooses to comply with this paragraph shall make written findings based upon substantial evidence in the record that the alternative measures imposed by the local agency on the project will comparably reduce the projects impacts to public health and safety compared to the setback described in paragraph (1).